eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

   | `protocols` | `string[]`| List of supported application protocols (e.g., `/chat/1.0.0`) |
   | `signedPeerRecord`| `bytes` | Authenticated version of `listenAddrs` for sharing with other peers |

-- Identify/push: `/ipfs/id/push/1.0.0` same as "Identify" just that this is sent proactivily and not in reponse to a request.
+- Identify/push: `/ipfs/id/push/1.0.0` same as "Identify" just that this is sent proactivily and not in response to a request.
 It is useful to push a new address to its connected peers.

 **kad-dht** : libp2p uses Distributed Hash Table (DHT) based on the [Kademlia][kademlia] routing algorithm for its routing functionality.